 know how to prepare for the hike ahead of time.

 St out of Waikiki up to the H-1 Freeway

 Follow Manoa Rd all the way up to the top

-you would park your vehicle, and walk up the remaining road to the trail starting point.
+This is about where you would park your vehicle, and walk up the remaining road to the trail starting point.
 Ask your bus driver to notify you where to get off…

 Traveling back down Manoa Valley, you could literally drive

 straight to the Ala

 Moana Shopping Center,